dudung/butiran/app/xlsx/pmpe-bf/README.md

 # pmpe-bf
-A proposed model for Patimban deep sea port as a green port is simulated using system dynamics written in JS.
+Principle of minimum potential energy is applied for buoyant force and written in JS.

 ## note